oloapinivad/MiLES/README.md

 * "z500_prepare.sh". **MiLES** is based on a pre-processing of data.
 This script expects daily 500hPa geopotential height data in a single folder: it interpolates data on a 2.5x2.5 grid, it selects the NH only and it organizes their structure and their features in order to make them handable by **MiLES**.
-It produces a single NetCDF4 Zip files with all the data avaialble.
+It produces a single NetCDF4 Zip files with all the data available.
 A check is performed in order to avoid useless run of the script: if your file is corrupted you need to remove it by hand.
 You can use both geopotential or geopotential height data, the former will be automatically converted.
 To simplify the analysis by R, the CDO "-a" is used to set an absolute time axis in the data.

 * "Rbased_eof_fast.R" and "Rbased_eof_figures.R".
-EOFs are computed using "eofs" R function by the former script, while the latter provides the figures.
+EOFs are computed using Singular Value Decompositon (SVD) R function by the former script, while the latter provides the figures.
 EOFs signs for the main EOFs are checked in order to maintain consistency with the reference dataset.

 * "blocking_fast.R" and "blocking_figures.R". blocking analysis is performed by the first R script.
 The second provides the figures.